 Note that posts must demonstrate proper written English, including capitalization, spelling, and grammar.
 A link to Perusall will be in the Canvas course menu, and instructions for using this tool will be provided.

-Each week, you will be required to access Perusall at least twice as you complete your reading and commenting - DO NOT WAIT UNTIL THE LAST MINUTE.
+Each week, you should access Perusall assignments at least twice as you complete your reading and commenting - DO NOT WAIT UNTIL THE LAST MINUTE.